 We often wonder what some of the older generation of pupils would think if they were able to visit us now...

-We are a one form-entry school consisting of 8 classes, which are made up of our Foundation Stage Pre-School and then the Reception class, followed by the National Curriculum year groups 1 through to 6.
+We are a one form-entry school consisting of eight classes, which are made up of our Foundation Stage Pre-school and Reception class, followed by the National Curriculum year groups 1 through to 6.

 We have a large school hall which is used for assemblies, productions, indoor PE and as a dinner hall (we have an on-site kitchen where fresh meals are prepared each day).

-We also encourage our pupils to read frequently and give them plenty of opportunities to look at varied reading material by visiting the Cradley Heath Library, which is at the end of our street.
+We also encourage our pupils to read frequently and give them plenty of opportunities to look at varied reading material by visiting our school library and Cradley Heath Library, which is at the end of our street.

 We are also lucky enough to have the use of a large field, which is a very short and safe walk away.